Xilinx/data-analytics/README.md

 This repository includes the following acceleration modules that can be run on F1

+### xpg

+It accelerates Postgres query by offloading scanning operations to Xilinx FPGA.
+The query plan is intercepted during the execution, and data is streamed to the FPGA for scan acceleration.
+The output relation is then registered with postgres database.
+The FPGA kernel parses native Postgres storage blocks in a massively parallel implementation of SQL Engines.

+Please run the tutorial on F1 by following the tutorial directions [F1-XPG-TUTORIAL.md](F1-XPG-TUTORIAL.md)

 ### xql6

+It accelerates Query 6 integrated within Postgres as a UDF (User Defined Functions).
+It sends Postgres tables to FPGA.
+An array of Query 6 processors process this native data to produce Query 6 results.
+When comparing end-to-end solution on F1, it shows 2.8x better performance.
+Kernel level performance is an order of magnitude better than F1 CPU.

+Please run the tutorial on F1 by following the tutorial directions [F1-XQL6-TUTORIAL.md](F1-XQL6-TUTORIAL.md)

-It accelerates Query 6 in a postgre integrated module.
-Refer to xql6/README.md to learn more about the acceleration.
+Refer to [xql6/README.md](https://github.com/Xilinx/data-analytics/blob/master/xql6/README.md) to learn more about this acceleration.

 ### xsql61

-It shows an accelerated Query 6 and 1 implementation.
-Refer to [xsql6/README.md](xsql6/README.md) ( directory to run the design on an F1 instance.
+It shows an accelerated TCPH Query 6 and 1 implementation on text tables.

+Please run the tutorial on F1 by following the tutorial directions [F1-XSQL61-TUTORIAL.md](F1-XSQL61-TUTORIAL.md)

+Refer to [xsql61/README.md](https://github.com/Xilinx/data-analytics/blob/master/xsql61/README.md) more information.

 ## 3. DIRECTORY STRUCTURE

+All the latest files in the directories are present in Xilinx github at https://github.com/Xilinx/data-analytics

 Each directory contains a makefile to build host code, library and Xilinx Kernel for target platforms.
 These are the directories and their functionalities.

 Directory    | Description
 -------------|----------------------------------------------------------------------------
-xsql6        | Postgres integrated TPCH Query 6 Acceleration
-xsql61       | Host code and Xilinx FPGA Kernel code to run Query 6 and Query 1 on FPGA xdbconn      | An API structure to move blocks of data from host to device using Xilinx SDx xsqlutils    | Sql library with functions to handle Sql data on FPGA
+xpg          | Postgres integrated TPCH Query Acceleration host code xsql6        | Postgres integrated TPCH Query 6 Acceleration xsql61       | Host code and Xilinx FPGA Kernel code to run Query 6 and Query 1 on FPGA xdbconn      | An API structure to move blocks of data from host to device using Xilinx SDx xsqlutils    | Sql library with functions to handle Sql data on FPGA

-All the latest files in the directories are all present in the github at https://github.com/Xilinx/data-analytics

 ## 4. OTHER INFORMATION